SchwarzIT/hypermatch/README.md

 ![hypermatch logo](./logo/logo-small.png)

 # Introduction
-Hypermatch is a Go library that allows blazing fast matching of a large number of rules to events.
+Hypermatch is a high-performance Go library that enables rapid matching of a large number of rules against events.
+Designed for speed and efficiency, hypermatch handles thousands of events per second with low latency, making it ideal for real-time systems.

-- It matches many thousands of events per second to huge numbers of rules in-memory with low latency
+- **Fast Matching**: Matches events to a large set of rules in-memory with minimal delay  ... [it's really fast!
+(Benchmark)](_benchmark/benchmark.md)
-- Rules can be serialized to easy readable JSON objects
+- **Readable Rule Format**: Serialize rules into human-readable JSON objects.
-- Features an expressive rule syntax with support for: equals, prefix, suffix, wildcard, anything-but, all-of, any-of
+- **Flexible Rule Syntax**: Supports various matching conditions, including equals, prefix, suffix, wildcard, anything-but, all-of, and any-of.
-- Did we already say ... [it's really fast!](_benchmark/benchmark.md)

-An event is a list of fields, which may be given as name/value pairs.
-A rule associates event field names with pattern to match the event values.
+An event consists of a list of fields, provided as name/value pairs.
+A rule links these event fields to patterns that determine whether the event matches.

 ![example](./example.png)